+No sew easy diy ribbon roses simplified!
 I have been making ribbon rose flowers for a long time and it’s just one of those things that you do by hand that is therapeutic and relaxing.
 Ribbon rosettes can be used to adorn so many things or as I have done today you can simply create pretty ribbon long stemmed flowers.
-It’s my birthday and I felt like being a bit nostalgic and romantic!
+These no sew easy diy ribbon roses are nostalgic and romantic!

 By the way, if you want the ribbon roses for clothing or something that needs to be washed, I would suggest using a needle and thread and just do a couple of tack stitches every once in awhile.